gsalao/NISMED-Hostel-Reservation/README.md

 4. [Docker](https://www.docker.com)

 ## Initial Backend Setup
-1. Create a PostgeSQL database (local or Supabase)
+1. Create a PostgreSQL database (local or Supabase)
 2. Create a [Google Apps Script Project](https://developers.google.com/apps-script) using your `EMAIL_HOST_USER` .
 3. Paste in the code of `/backend/Code.gs`
-4. Deploy the project with the following configuration: `Execute as:Me` and `Who has access: Anyone` and copy the URL of the webapp
+4. Deploy the project with the following configuration: `Execute as:Me` and `Who has access: Anyone`, and copy the URL of the webapp
 5. Ensure that you are in the `backend` folder
-6. Create `.env` file and fill up with necessary details (see above for details)
+6. Create `.env` file and fill it up with necessary details (see above for details)
 7. `python3 -m venv env` or `python -m venv env` in order to create the virtual environment for Django
 8. Run the `backend_setup.ps1` or `backend_setup.sh` file to prepare the backend (use `.ps1` for Windows devices and `.sh` for POSIX-compliant machines)
 9. `docker run -d -p <port>:<port> redis`

   ## Post-Backend Setup
-This is for the runs that arae _after_ the initial backend setup.
+This is for the runs that occur _after_ the initial backend setup.
 1. Open Docker and run the Redis server
 2. Connect to the virtual environment using `./env/Script/activate` for Windows machines and `source bin/env/activate` for POSIX-compliant machines
 3. Run `python manage.py makemigrations` and `python manage.py migrate` for any migrations to the database